Snigdha2121/Snigdha2121/README.md

 ###

-<h3 align="left">I'm a passionate Python and data analysis enthusiast eager to learn and explore new concepts.
+<h3 align="left">I'm a passionate Python and Data Visualization enthusiast eager to learn and explore new concepts.
 With a keen interest in cloud computing, artificial intelligence, and machine learning, I'm dedicated to expanding my knowledge and skills in the dynamic field of technology.</h3>

 ###